Smile-Formations/React/chapters/2-basics/08-custom-hooks.md

 ### Exercise

 1. Inside src create a hooks directory
-2. Inside hooks create a useTracks file
+2. Inside hooks create a useCategories folder and a useCategories.js file
 3. Try to extract the categories loading logic from the App component into a custom hook

 <!--